GORAM: Graph-oriented ORAM for Efficient Ego-centric Queries on Federated Graphs

+To protect the graph structure, it's crucial that each block is aligned to a uniform size $\bar{l}$.
+This public parameter is heuristically set to a default value of $8$ to avoid excessive padding.
+The alignment includes two steps: (1) Each $P_i$ pads blocks with dummy edges, \ie $(0,0)$, to align all blocks to the maximum block size $l_i$, thus protecting the edge distributions of each chunk; (2) If $l_i$ is less than $\bar{l}$, $P_i$ pads each block with $\bar{l} - l_i$ dummy edges.
+Otherwise, $P_i$ divides the partitioned graph into $s_i = \lceil \frac{l_i}{\bar{l}} \rceil$ sub-partitions.
+Each sub-partition contains $b^2$ blocks, and each block holds $\bar{l}$ edges, protecting the variance among the data providers.

-After the local process, each data provider $P_i$ now transforms the private graph $G_i$ into a $(b \times b \times l_i)$ 2d-partitioned $G_i.{\sf{Block}}$. $P_i$ then locally encrypts all the elements in $\gib$ into boolean secret shares, including all IDs and attributes, and transfers the shares to the corresponding computation servers.
+\tinypara{Step 2 - MPC servers globally integrate the private partitions. } After dividing the private graph $G_i$ into $s_i$ $(b \times b \times \bar{l})$ sub-partitions, $P_i$ encrypts all elements, including all IDs and attributes, into boolean secret shares and sends the shares to the computation servers.
+Each encrypted and transferred partition is a $(b \times b \times \bar{l})$ secret matrix and is indistinguishable from the others, we refer to it as $\mathsecret{G_{u}.{\sf{Block}}}$.